Reclea/Arvanys/README.md

 # ✨Arvanys ✨

-**Jeu 3D style cartoon - Open World - Magie**
+**3D Cartoon-Style Game - Open World - Magic**
-Développé avec **Unity 3D** par **Clément Noel**
+Developed with **Unity 3D** by **Clément Noel**

 ---

 ## 🎮 Description

-Bienvenue dans **Arvanys** !
+Welcome to **Arvanys**!
-Dans votre île encore sans nom, vous vous aventurez dans la forêt proche de votre ville et découvrez un **grimoire magique**.
+On your yet-unnamed island, you venture into the nearby forest of your town and discover a **magic grimoire**.
-Apprenez à **contrôler la magie**, débloquez de nouveaux sorts, combattez les monstres apparus suite à des événements mystérieux, explorez des lieux enchantés et aidez le village à accomplir diverses **quêtes**.
+Learn to **master magic**, unlock new spells, fight monsters that appeared after mysterious events, explore enchanted places, and help the village complete various **quests**.

 ---

-## ✨ Fonctionnalités principales
+## ✨ Main Features

-- 🌍 Exploration d’un monde ouvert en 3D
+- 🌍 Exploration of a 3D open world
-- 🪄 Système de magie avec plusieurs sorts à débloquer
+- 🪄 Magic system with multiple unlockable spells
-- 📝 Quêtes pour aider le village et progresser dans l’histoire
+- 📝 Quests to help the village and progress through the story
-- 🎨 Ambiance cartoon immersive
+- 🎨 Immersive cartoon-style atmosphere

 ---

 ## ⚙️ Installation

-Le projet est encore en développement.
-Pour l’instant, il n’est pas encore prêt à être joué.
+The project is still in development.
+For now, it is not yet playable.

 ---

-## 🛠 Technologies utilisées
+## 🛠 Technologies Used

 - Unity 3D
 - C#

 ---

-## 👤 Auteur
+## 👤 Author

 Clément Noel
 [GitHub](https://github.com/Reclea)